 “Casey [Rightmyer] was fumbling with the ball and I came through hoping for the best…I didn’t see [the goal] at all…I knew I went far post and was just hoping for the best,” Zech said.

-The best is what Zech got—being that the ball found a way into the back of the net, solidifying the Raiders’ win.“We knew we were going to come out and it was going to be an even match.
-We both battled in the middle of the field and we knew it was going to be a 1–0 game,” Zech said.
+The best is what Zech got—being that the ball found a way into the back of the net, solidifying the Raiders’ win.

 It was an even match as Raiders outshot the Marauders by just one goal.
 SU recorded 16 shots throughout the game and MU notched 15.